Chapter 1: What is Interaction Design?

 networking sites, have been designed primarily with the user in mind.
 They are generally

-TV, or setting the alarm on a digital clock, have not necessarily been designed with the users in mind, but have been engineered primarily as systems to perform set functions.
+a sports channel, or setting the alarm on a digital clock, have not necessarily been designed with the users in mind, but have been engineered primarily as systems to perform set functions.

 by real people.